By Silvia Rivera

-We believe that the people who are doing the most critical work in vulnerable communities throughout the U.S. have the least access to transformative investments.
-Talk to any one of our partners and they will tell you how an investment in their vision could help their communities will be better informed and more civically engaged.
+The people doing the most critical work in vulnerable communities throughout the U.S. have the least access to transformative investments.
+Talk to any of our partners, and they will tell you how investing in their vision could help their communities be better informed and more civically engaged.

-While we believe it is essential that we test new revenue models built on community support, we should also ask ourselves, what’s the business plan for democracy?
+While we believe testing new revenue models built on community support is essential, we should also ask ourselves, what’s the business plan for democracy?
 Where’s the humanitarian aid to combat the vacuum media consolidation left us to fill?
 Where is the big-funding energy for small news and information startups in communities historically excluded from mainstream media?

-We recognize that there isn’t one tool, process, or approach to building news and information solutions for communities.
+We recognize that there is more than one tool, process, or approach to building news and information solutions for communities.
 And there isn’t one funding mechanism or strategy that will transform our local media landscape overnight.